 Looks like Arythea doesn’t like me much, but I refuse to take no for an answer.
-Using my experience from previous two tries, this time we were successful.
+Using my experience from the previous two tries, this time we were successful.
 I didn’t play much differently, just made sure I recruited some good units.

 But it wasn’t an easy win, I was just strong enough to conquer the second city.
-I guess it really was that quality unit or two that made the difference compared to previous game.
+I guess it was that quality unit or two that made the difference compared to the previous game.